marpor/codingpirates/shaders/painting_with_math/part04_animation.md

 ---
 # {{ page.title }}

+Static images are cool, but animation brings them to life.
+ShaderToy gives us a handy timer called `iTime` that tells us how many seconds have passed.
+By plugging that timer into math functions like `sin` and `cos`, we can make our shapes glide and bounce without any complicated logic.

 Let’s move the circle with time (`iTime`, seconds).
 Sinusoidal motion keeps values in `[-1, 1]`.

 ```glsl